mirszhao/learngit/readme.txt

 Git tracks changes

-i have a remote repository ©ирт
+i have a remote repository Е▐╞Д╩╔